 Never give a treat when the equine is pushing you to give it.
 Give the treat when they are relaxed and have earned the treat, calm and respectfully.
 My horse must turn her head away from me to get a treat this helps her think before trying to bully the treat out of my hand.
 Lot’s of ways you can get your timing ready to teach the equine to receive the treat use your creativity to plan ahead and teach them to accept the treat.
 All of my equine come to me when called without a food treat.
-They get the physical, mental and emotional treat of me loving on them, brushing them, talking to them, picking their hooves and taking them for a walk.
+Our donkeys and horses get the physical, mental and emotional treat of me loving on them, brushing them, talking to them, picking their hooves and taking them for a walk.

 GOD bless you and your family two and four-legged!